Sannj/ILoveNougat/README.md

 * You can click on `Take me there` and this will open your default web browser with the `6pm product link`.
 * You can click on `Spread this happiness` and you will be asked to choose an app to share the 'zappos product'.

-And that's the overall functionality of the app. :simple_smile:
+And that's the overall functionality of the app :smile:

 #####Running the tests.
 Well, yes I did write a few tests and they are in `MainActivityTests.java` :information_desk_person: